Bonitasoft-Community/Bunny-Spawner-Node-JS-and-Bonita-BPM-example-with-kitties-and-bunnies/README.md

 }
 ```

-Then, three nested request are called throught the function modValue (line 85: server.js),
+Then, three nested request are called throught the function modValue (line 103: server.js),

-* Get the process instance (line 87: server.js),
+* Get the process instance
-* Get value of the requested variable (line 96: server.js),
+* Get value of the requested variable
-* Put the new value for the variable (line 105: server.js)
+* Put the new value for the variable

 ```